 One look at the mountain range characterized by eight significant peaks such as Karisimbii (the highest peak) will leave you craving for an extension of your vacation.
 Present are other major active volcanoes of Nyiragongo and Nyiragira mountains which requires utmost safety before visiting, lest a volcanic eruption disrupt your adventure.

 Back to Egypt, the great Pyramids are perfectly recognizable immediately you land in Giza.

-Formerly built as tombs to preserve the dead bodies of dead Pharaohs, these Pyramids have turned into an exciting place for tourists and a great source of history.
+Formerly built as tombs to preserve the dead bodies of dead Pharaohs, these Pyramids have turned into an exciting place for tourists and an excellent source of history.
 If you miss out exploration of more than 100 pyramids, you have no business visiting Egypt.

-These great pyramids were created for two distinct functions, one of them being decadent statements of power and wealth and another one being a place of dedication of power and judgment to the gods.
-Similarly, do not find it appalling that the pyramids’ residents were buried alongside their most treasured processions, including their animals and even slaves for the purposes of company and assistance throughout their perceived journey after life in the world.
+These great pyramids were created for two distinct functions, one of them being decadent statements of ability and wealth and another one being a place of a dedication of power and judgment to the gods.
+Similarly, do not find it appalling that the pyramids’ residents were buried alongside their most treasured processions, including their animals and even slaves for company and assistance throughout their perceived journey afterlife in the world.

-As far as statues are concerned, this is the world’s largest, richest and oldest place to visit.
+As far as statues are concerned, this is the world’s largest, most vibrant and oldest place to visit.